15 Best Flat-Belly Secrets, According to a Nutritionist

 So, we asked a top expert, registered dietitian Ilana Muhlstein, for advice, as she's a nutritionist who lost 100 pounds herself and has helped more than 200,000 people achieve leaner, stronger, healthier bodies from her insight.
-And she shared 15 of her best flat-belly secrets so you can start melting belly fat before all the beaches open up again.
+She shared 15 of her best flat-belly secrets so you can start melting belly fat before all the beaches open up again.
 And don't forget to check out her new book You Can Drop It!
 How I Dropped 100 Pounds Enjoying Carbs, Cocktails & Chocolate—And You Can Too! for more helpful tips that will transform your life.

 Make "Water First" Your Morning Mantra